|

 predictive - WordReference.com Dictionary of English

-of or pertaining to prediction: losing one's predictive power. used or useful for predicting or foretelling the future: to look for predictive signs among the stars. being an indication of the future or of future conditions: a cold wind predictive of snow.
+of or pertaining to prediction: losing one's predictive power. used or useful for predicting or foretelling the future: to look for predictive signs among the stars.

 Understanding the Differences Between Descriptive, Predictive, and ...